Adrinus/CleverConversation/README.md

 # CleverConversation
-Using the cleverbotapi, and eSpeak, two bots chat to each other aloud.
+Using the chatterbotapi, and eSpeak, two bots chat to each other aloud.
 ## You will need the following Dependencies:

 MPlayer